robotpony/w42/content/blog/2025/after-the-prompt-how-ai-disappears-into-everything.md

 **Token lock-in is real.** OpenAI's tokenizer isn't the same as Claude's.
 Are we creating new platform wars?
 The same Chinese city name takes 3 tokens in GPT and 7+ in Claude.
 That's a cost and performance difference that compounds.

 **Where are the missing layers?** If tokens are binary, where's the operating system?
 Where's the LLVM of AI?
 Where's the middleware?
+Imagine a layer that automatically handles token optimization across models, like how LLVM handles CPU instruction optimization.
 These feel like billion-dollar questions that nobody's answering yet.

 **Who owns the primitives?** We're shifting from boolean logic to vector operations, from exact matches to similarity search.
 Whoever controls these new primitives controls the future stack.